Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-15-cloudfront/extra-15.2-origin-request-policy/extra-15.2.md

 We use Origin Request Policy for request properties that should ONLY be forwarded to the origin server but should not form a part of the cache key.
 If you want to certain request properties to also form the cache key, in addition to being forwarded to the origin server, then use a _Cache Policy_ instead.
 See `extra-15.1-caching-policy`.

-Note that there are predefined managed origin request policy that may be used if you don't want to configure your own.
+**Note:** There are predefined managed origin request policy that may be used if you don't want to configure your own.
+See [managed-origin-request-policies](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-managed-origin-request-policies.html)

 ### Operation